 - Read the installation guide thoroughly before you set up the router. - The router is a complicated electronic unit that may be repaired only be authorized and qualified personnel.
-Do not try to open or repair the router yourself. - Do not place the router in a damp or humid place, e.g. a bathroom. - The router should be used in a sheltered area, within a temperature range of +5 to +40 Celsius. - Do not expose the router to direct sunlight or other heat sources.
-The housing and electronic components may be damaged by direct sunlight or heat sources. - Do not deploy the cable for LAN connection outdoor to prevent electronic shock hazards. - Keep the package out of reach of children. - When you want to dispose of the router, please follow local regulations on conservation of the environment.
+Do not try to open or repair the router yourself. - Do not place the router in a damp or humid place, e.g. a bathroom. - The router should be used in a sheltered area, within a temperature range of 0 to +45 Celsius. - Do not expose the router to direct sunlight or other heat sources.
+The housing and electronic components may be damaged by direct sunlight or heat sources. - Do not deploy the cable for LAN connection outdoor to prevent electronic shock hazards. - Do not power off the router when saving configurations or firmware upgrades.
+It may damage the data in a flash.
+Please disconnect the Internet connection on the router before powering it off when a TR069/ ACS server manages the router. - Keep the package out of reach of children. - When you want to dispose of the router, please follow local regulations on conservation of the environment.